 ILP is voluntary and is open to all youth who meet eligibility.
 Youth can be anywhere on the spectrum of transitioning to adulthood.
 Services are provided through local community-based agencies and federally recognized Tribes throughout Washington.
-For more information, email ILSKIDS@dshs.wa.gov, contact your local DCFS office or visit http://independence.wa.gov/programs/independent-living-programs
+For more information, email ILSKIDS@dshs.wa.gov, contact your local DCFS office, or visit www.dcyf.wa.gov/services/foster-youth

-Medicaid to 26: Youth may be eligible for continued foster care benefits even if there are no longer in foster care or other eligible out-of-home placement.
+Medicaid to 26: Youth may be eligible for continued foster care benefits even if they are no longer in foster care or other eligible out-of-home placement.
 To find out if they qualify, have them call 1-800-562-3022 extension 15480.